Fogo9/Fogo9/README.md

 - Have a look at my Repos💡 & do Leave a **STAR**⭐️ if you like my work👨‍💻.

-- :books: I'm currently studying in **Anadolu University Computer Programming**
+- I'm currently studying in **Anadolu University Computer Programming**

 <br>